Missing person investigation closes Brantley Lake

 CARLSBAD, N.M.
-(KRQE)- The search for a missing person at Brantley Lake in southern New Mexico will intensify Thursday.
+(KRQE)- The search for a missing person at Brantley Lake in southern New Mexico will continue Thursday.

+Officials closed Brantley Lake Wednesday around noon after friends told detectives they last saw a person in the lake.
+Deputies with the Eddy County Sheriff’s Office were dispatched to the lake on July 30 in reference to a missing person.

 The lake remains closed until further notice.
 KRQE News 13 will provide updates as they are made available.